Docs/ Add Human Approval Gates to CI/CD Pipelines

 Add human authorization gates to deployment pipelines

-Vouch’s OIDC attests human presence – a verified human authorized this action with their YubiKey.
-This enables a pattern where production deployments require an explicit YubiKey tap from an authorized deployer, with the deployer’s identity embedded in the resulting AWS credentials via STS session tags.
+Vouch’s OIDC attests human presence, so production deployments can require an explicit YubiKey tap from an authorized deployer, with the deployer’s identity embedded in the resulting AWS credentials via STS session tags.

-Fully automated pipelines: If your pipeline does not need a human approval gate and should run unattended, use the client credentials grant instead.
-This lets CI/CD systems authenticate with a client ID and secret without requiring a YubiKey tap.
+Fully automated pipelines: If your pipeline does not need a human approval gate and should run unattended, use the client credentials grant instead – CI/CD systems authenticate with a client ID and secret, no YubiKey tap.

 How it works

-3. The JWT is passed to the CI/CD pipeline (as a workflow input, secret, or environment variable).
+2. The JWT is passed to the pipeline as a workflow input, secret, or environment variable.

-5. The deployment proceeds with credentials tied to the deployer’s hardware-verified identity.
+3. The pipeline exchanges it for AWS credentials via AssumeRoleWithWebIdentity and deploys with credentials tied to the deployer’s hardware-verified identity.

 Step 1 – Register Vouch as an IAM OIDC Provider